The health and safety of our residents and families is our highest priority.

 Infection Prevention and Control

-Restrict visitors and non-essential healthcare personnel, except in certain compassionate-care situation.
+Encourage to restrict visitation and non-essential healthcare personnel, except in certain compassionate-care situation.

 Visitors with respiratory symptoms will not be permitted to enter the facility at any time.